FocusLearning as assembling

-SynopsisThe Construction Metaphor frames learning in terms of individuals assembling their knowledge from bits of information received from the outside world.
-In its most trivial and common usage, it is only a slight elaboration of the Acquisition Metaphor, retaining separations of inside from outside and mental from physical.
+SynopsisThe Construction Metaphor frames learning in terms of individuals assembling an internal model of the outside world, based on bits of information received from that world.
+In its most trivial and common usage, it is only a modest variation of the Acquisition Metaphor, retaining separations of inside from outside, mental from physical, and knowledge from known.
 More radical uses of the metaphor are encountered among Embodiment Discourses.

 CommentaryPerhaps the most positive thing that can be said about the Construction Metaphor is that it ascribes learners more agency that its more popular counterpart, the Acquisition Metaphor.
 That said, in its most common usages, it does little to interrupt the uncritical and indefensible assumptions about learning that are associated with most Folk Theories, and so may do more harm than good – especially when invoked in presented in discussions of formal education as some sort of new insight.
 Sometimes passed off as the core of Non-Trivial Constructivisms, this metaphor in fact falls far short of the disruptive insights of that frame.

 Authors and/or Prominent InfluencesAs with many other Folk Theories, it is impossible to date this metaphor.
 Shades of it appear in ancient Greek thought, so it dates back at least millennia.